-In the first part of this course students will strengthen their skills in hermeneutics through understanding the Scriptures in the light of redemption.
-The course examines both historical and contemporary issues in hermeneutics.
-Particular focus will also be on cultural analysis and hermeneutics.
-In the second and more extensive part of the course, students will study the nature of apocalyptic literature from its roots in the prophetic writings, and will trace redemptive themes from non-apocalyptic writings into the apocalyptic genre, and ultimately to the book of Revelation.
-Students will also familiarize themselves with biblical, prophetic and apocalyptic themes from Daniel, Joel, and parts of Zechariah, Isaiah, and Ezekiel.
+In this senior biblical studies course, students will study the nature of apocalyptic literature and see its roots in the prophetic writings.
+The course will trace redemptive themes from non-apocalyptic writings into the apocalyptic genre, and ultimately to the book of Revelation.
+Students will also familiarize themselves with biblical, prophetic, and apocalyptic themes from Daniel, Joel, Zechariah, Isaiah, and Ezekiel.
+Most of the course will focus on the Book of Revelation as both prophetic and apocalyptic literature, paying attention to the original purpose and setting of the book, and discovering applications for the reader and the church today.
+Particular attention will be given to the culmination and advancement of major biblical metanarrative themes.